 This trip is designed with COVID safety in mind.
 We've taken measures that go above and beyond state and local regulations.
 Social distancing is present at every stage of the trip.
 All naturalists & boat crew have undergone COVID transmission reduction training and certification.
 Regular sanitization of common surfaces is ongoing during each trip and a full sanitization process occurs before every new batch of passengers.

 As we mentioned before, Oceanic Society is a non-profit organization dedicated to ocean conservation.
 Your participation in our whale watch helps fund conservation efforts, such as our Critters Scholars Program, which delivers life-changing ocean experiences free of charge to underserved student groups & communities around the San Francisco Bay Area.
 Also, we use our whale watching cruises as an opportunity to collect photographic identification data on marine mammals, which we share with a network of researchers throughout the eastern Pacific.
 You can see our recently photographed whales on Happywhale.
 Learn more about Oceanic Society here.

-Our Coast Guard certified vessel, the 56-foot Salty Lady, has an observation deck, limited indoor seating, and gender-specific bathrooms.
+Our Coast Guard certified vessel, the 56-foot Salty Lady, has an observation deck, limited indoor seating, and two bathrooms.
 Our captains are experienced in nature cruises and committed to marine conservation.

 Bring your own food and beverages; there are no concessions on board.
 Alcohol is discouraged, but not prohibited.
 Backpacks are fine, but please, no coolers due to space limitations.